ALEHACKsp/hwid-bypass/README.md

 <img src="https://www.exitlag.com/img/exitlag.png">
 Do u wanna create more than one trial account on exitlag?
 This 'spoofer' is for you!

-##Why?
+## Why?

 Exitlag limit to create ONE trial account per HWID.
-You don't suppost do create more than one trial account with your pc.
+You don't suppost to create more than one trial account with your pc.
 They get the HWID when you do login on their program.
 So what this bypass do is: after

 ## How to use?